kivkivov/Celeste-Superdash-Resources/hardrooms.md

 ![gif](https://github.com/kivkivov/Celeste-Superdash-Resources/blob/main/(media)/7b2000m2_4.webp)

 Pretty difficult, so I wouldn't recommend.
 It's good if you hate curving maybe lol?????
-The idea is to grab the block at the right pixel, then demodash right, timed precisely before you are about to touch the spikes.
+The idea is to grab the block at the right pixel, then demodash left, timed precisely before you are about to touch the spikes.

    </details>